BA in Applied Early Childhood Studies [Advanced Entry to Year 2 Only]

 - QQI Level 7 Award

-- Course is fully accredited by the Department of Children and Youth Affairs
+- Programme is recognised on the Department of Children and Youth Affairs early years qualifications listing

 - Eligible for 20% Tax Relief from Revenue

 - Blended course delivery (online & in-class) to allow greater flexibility to learners as they manage full-time employment and part-time study.

 The BA in Applied Early Childhood Education [Year 2-entry only] is a two-year part-time course, designed for people who are interested in pursuing opportunities in the Early Childhood Education (ECE) sector.
 The course focuses on the study of play, development and learning in children from birth to six years old.
 The aim of the course is the development of high-skilled professional educators for the future who specialise in early childhood education.